1and1/ioc-unit/README.md

 using @SutClasses or @TestClasses. @ProducesAlternative is defined by default.
 Alternative-Classes can be added using
 @EnabledAlternatives.

+## Configuring Annotations
+By using Annotations at the Testclass itself or other classes denoted as Testclasses the configuration information provided to Weld-Se is defined.
+These Annotations are _@TestClasses, @SutClasses, @TestPackages, @SutPackages, @TestPackagesDeep, @SutPackagesDeep,
+@TestClasspaths, @SutClasspaths,
+@EnablesAlternatives, @ExcludedClasses_
+Since the building process works in several levels during which "available" classes might be added which themselves might be annotated by configuring annotations, annotations encountered in a later level might contradict decisions made earlier.
+* An enabled Alternative might have already been excluded as candidate for an inject
+* An inner class denoted as testclass or sutclass because of the containing class, might be changed at a later level by a configuring annotation.
+This will lead to an error if this class already has been used to satisfy an inject in an earlier level.

+## ConfigCreator
+The algorithm trying to create a configuration for the standalone engine works in several levels

+Initially: the testclass, all defined classes and some initial classes defined by the -tester-jars are input to the first level.

+Each level the builder handles contains 4 phases:
+* **Analyzing and Collecting** Phase: Input classes are analyzed collections of injects and producers are built up.
+   * configuring annotations of testclasses are interpreted. new defined classes are added to the level and analyzed during this level as well.
+   * the classes are searched for producers
+   * the classes are searched for injects (fields, constructors and injects)
+   * the classes are searched for static inner classes. these are added as "available" classes.
+* **Matching** Phase Found injects
+   * all encountered injects will be matched with producers and defined classes
+   * if an inject matches, it is denoted as handled
+   * if there are more than one matches for one inject and one of it originates from a Testclass.
+      * exclude the Sut-Classes comprising the other match.
+      * Write warning.
+      * This might lead to dangling other injects!
+It is an easy decision if the inject is the only match, otherwise search for injects.
+* **Fixing** Phase builds probably up new input for the next level
+   * injects not yet matched are tried to be matched using available testclasses and their contained producers
+   * injects not yet matched are tried to be matched using available sutclasses and their contained producers
+   * classes found during the extensionphase are new input to the next level.
+If more than one classes is found then the priority is:
+      * enabled Alternatives
+      * testclasses
+      * sutclasses
+* **Guessing** if there are injects to matched, but the Fixing-Phase has not produced any new candidates this phase is started.
+It works similar to cdi-unit.
+All injects not yet matched are handled if they
+   * are allowed to be beans according to CDI-Spec: They are added as candidates for the next analyzing and collecting phase
+   * cannot be beans because they are abstract or interfaces: This leads to adding the class as if @SutClasspath or @TestClasspath was found.
+The decision if the guessed classes are Sut or Test is made by looking at their classpath.
+If the classpath is already found as testclasspath, the added candidates are handled as tests, otherwise as sut.

 Make test driven development of ejb-3.x services and processes easy.